Dave-team/Knowledge-base/Principles.md

 - Habits: what do I do on a daily basis to get me closer to where I want to be?

 ## My ideal being
+With these principles, think hard about them, implement them, make mistakes and reiterate them after thoughtful reflection
 - Happy
 - Confident
 - Calm